A fully funded M.F.A. program that combines creative and scholarly work, undergraduate teaching, and professionalization opportunities.

 University of Maryland

-Submit the complete application and all supporting materials by January 5, 2021––for Fall 2021.
+Submit the complete application and all supporting materials by December 15, 2021—for the Fall 2022 term.
 (We do not accept applications for the Spring term.)
-Please note that the system will close promptly at midnight, so you will be unable to edit your application past 11:59pm on January 5, 2021.
+Please note that the system will close promptly at midnight, so you will be unable to edit your application past 11:59pm on December 15, 2021.
 The system is set to Maryland time (EST).
 If you are uncertain about what time that the system will close in your timezone, please look it up.
 We are unable to make exceptions for late applications based on timezone.

 University of Maryland's Graduate Application Process